 Whenever I buy crystals, I make sure to source them from suppliers who claim to obtain them ethically.
 However, determining the true origin of crystals can be quite challenging.
 So, here are a few factors to consider when purchasing crystals.

 If you come across a supplier offering significantly lower prices compared to others you've explored, it should raise a red flag.
 There's a possibility that you might be supporting unethical labour practices or even purchasing a counterfeit crystal.

-I mentioned lapis lazuli as an example in my introduction and further digging into it the issue that arises is lapis that has been mined in Afghanistan, potentially has provided millions of dollars of support to terrorist regimes.
-Lapis is mined in other parts of the world, such as Pakistan, Russia and China.
+I mentioned lapis lazuli earlier as an example, and upon further investigation, I discovered that lapis mined in Afghanistan has the potential to fund terrorist regimes with millions of dollars.
+Lapis is also sourced from other parts of the world, such as Pakistan, Russia, and China.

-If somebody has gone to the trouble to set up a website mentioned their ethical considerations and their pricing is in line with other sellers, then there is probably little to worry about.
+If someone has taken the effort to establish a website, openly discussing their environmental considerations, including sourcing crystals ethically and their pricing is consistent with other sellers, chances are there is little to worry about.

 Lab grown crystals

 Another factor worth contemplating is whether the crystals have been mined or if they have been produced in a laboratory.
 This choice ultimately depends on your personal beliefs and comfort level.
 Some argue that lab-grown crystals lack the same healing qualities as those extracted from the Earth.
 On the other hand, lab-grown crystals possess an identical chemical makeup, resulting in similar atomic vibrations and potential effects.